Who is it for?

 Why does it matter?

-At Adventure Camp we believe in the importance of building character, a positive self-identity, and a commitment to serve and care for others.
-Campers are encouraged to commit to care and serve others not only at camp but with their families, friends, schools, and communities after Adventure Camp.
+At Adventure Camp we believe character matters, that every person should feel valued and have a positive self-identity, and people of all ages can learn about caring for others.
+Through exciting and challenging activities and discussions, campers are encouraged to commit to care and serve others not only at camp but with their families, friends, schools, and communities after Adventure Camp.